How Vocera Replaces Chaos with Quiet in Hospitals

 Meet the Vocera Smartbadge

-At the end of 2018, Vocera underwent the biggest product launch in its history with the Smartbadge.
+In 2019, Vocera underwent the biggest product launch in its history with the Smartbadge.
 The Smartbadge has the weight and hands-free capabilities of the original badge while offering a better user experience.
 Rather than a simple audio alarm, the Smartbadge can show actionable texts, such as “Jane has elevated potassium.”

 Multiple drivers of growth in a $6B addressable market

-From a profitability standpoint, Vocera has significant operating leverage in its model, and the company expects to drive EBITDA margins of 20% in the long run (up from current levels of ~11%).
+From a profitability standpoint, Vocera has significant operating leverage in its model, and the company expects to drive EBITDA margins of 20% in the long run (up from current levels of ~14% in 2020E).
 The company plans to achieve this through increased software sales, because software has higher margins than other products, and is sold as a pull-through with the Smartbadge.
 In addition to top-line growth, increased sales productivity and other operating efficiencies are also expected to contribute to margin expansion.